Skip to Content

 Massachusetts has passed one of the most generous Paid Family Leave law in the nation, joining a number of states that have launched paid leave programs in recent years, including New York, California, plus Washington, D.C.

-Massachusetts offers up to 12 weeks, of paid family leave in a year or up to 20 weeks for those with serious health condition.
+Massachusetts offers up to 12 weeks, of paid family leave in a year or up to 20 weeks for those with serious health condition, with a maximum of 26 weeks of combined family and medical leave in a single benefit year.

 Department of Family and Medical Leave